codeforamerica/cityvoice/README.md

 Heroku is an easy and cheap (~$50/month) way to host your CityVoice instance.

-If you have experience with Ruby on Rails, you can alternately deploy to any infrastructure that supports a Rails 4 application.
+If you have experience with Ruby on Rails, you can alternately deploy to any infrastructure that supports a Rails 4 application and Postgres.

 #### 3. (Optional) [Mapbox](https://mapbox.com) — custom map tiles